Camila Giorgi: 2021: Olympics quarterfinal, first WTA 1000 title, return to top 40

-Giorgi started her year off at the first edition of the Yarra Valley Classic.
+Giorgi, who ended the previous season ranked No. 75, started her year off at the first edition of the Yarra Valley Classic.
 However, she retired during her second-round match against second seed Sofia Kenin due to a left thigh injury.
 At the Australian Open, she lost in the second round to 15th seed Iga Świątek.
 In March, Giorgi competed at the Lyon Open.
 She reached the quarterfinals where she was defeated by qualifier and eventual champion, Clara Tauson.
 At the Miami Open, she lost in the first round to qualifier Liudmila Samsonova.

-Giorgi withdrew from the Charleston Open, and the Fed Cup tie against Romania due to testing positive for Covid-19.
+Giorgi withdrew from the Charleston Open, and the Fed Cup tie against Romania due to testing positive for COVID-19.
 She returned to action in May by playing at the Italian Open.
 She was defeated in a 3-hour and 51-minute first-round match by Sara Sorribes Tormo.
 At the first edition of the Emilia-Romagna Open, she lost in the second round to third seed and eventual champion, Coco Gauff.
 At the French Open, she beat 22nd seed Petra Martić in the first round.
 She was defeated in the second round by Varvara Gracheva.

 Starting her grass-court season at the Birmingham Classic, Giorgi lost in the second round to third seed Donna Vekić.
 Getting past qualifying at the Eastbourne International, she upset fifth seed and 2019 champion, Karolína Plíšková, in the first round.
 She then stunned top seed and 2018 finalist, Aryna Sabalenka in the quarterfinals.
 She retired during her semifinal match against Anett Kontaveit due to a left thigh injury.
 At Wimbledon, she was defeated in the second round by 19th seed Karolína Muchová.
 Seeded fourth at the Ladies Open Lausanne, Giorgi lost in the second round to Zarina Diyas.

 Representing Italy at the Tokyo Olympics, she beat fifth seed Karolína Plíšková for the second time this year in the third round.
 She was defeated in the quarterfinals by fourth seed and eventual bronze medalist, Elina Svitolina.

-At the Canada Masters in Montreal, she reached unseeded her first WTA 1000 and biggest final of her career having never passed previously beyond the fourth round at any tournament at this level.
-She eliminated three top-25 players en route, No. 9 seed Elise Mertens in the first round, No. 7 seed Petra Kvitova in the round of 16, No. 15 seed Coco Gauff in the quarterfinals, and Jessica Pegula in the semifinals.
+At the Canadian Open in Montreal, she reached unseeded her first WTA 1000 and biggest final of her career having never passed previously beyond the fourth round at any tournament at this level.
+She eliminated three top-25 players en route, No. 9 seed Elise Mertens in the first round, No. 7 seed Petra Kvitová in the round of 16, No. 15 seed Coco Gauff in the quarterfinals, and Jessica Pegula in the semifinals.
 In the final, she defeated world No. 6, Karolína Plíšková, to win her first WTA 1000 title, the biggest title of her career, becoming the lowest-ranked champion in Canada since No. 80-ranked Serena Williams took the title in 2011.
-With this successful run she returned to the top 40 in the WTA singles rankings, raising close to 40 spots in the rankings from 71 to world No. 33, on 16 August 2021.
+With this successful run she returned to the top 40 in the WTA singles rankings, rising close to 40 spots in the rankings from 71 to world No. 33, on 16 August 2021.